hli2020/panoptic-toolbox/README.md

 Forget about the rest below.

+The size of the whole dataset with all HD cameras after extracting into images, is about 1.5T; whereas the size with only four views is about 150G.

 ----
 ### 2. Download a sample data and other data
 To download a dataset, named "171204_pose1_sample" in this example, run the following script.